Michael Tse: Departing TVB for a second time

 After the arrival of rival broadcasters Hong Kong Television Network, many TVB stars went on to join HKTV.
-After months of speculation whether Michael was going to join his former celebrities, he decided to not to renew his contract with TVB which expired on 30 June.
+After months of speculation whether Michael was going to join his former celebrities, he decided not to renew his contract with TVB which expired on 30 June.
 Michael insists talks were amicable and will continue his working relationship with TVB as there will be more opportunities in the future.

 Since announcing his departure with TVB, Michael has openly expressed his disappointment in not winning the TVB Best Actor award in 2011 with his breakout role, Laughing Gor, which led many to believe the main reason why Michael did not extend his contract.
 Rumors speculated that he would join either Eric Tsang or Ricky Wong promotional company but instead Michael set up his own company, The Laughing Workshop, to focus on more the Mainland market.

-Call Me By Fire

-In 2021, he joined the cast of Call Me By Fire as a contestant.
+In 2021, he joined the cast of Call Me by Fire as a contestant.

-Controversy
+Personal life

-In December 2008, Michael Tse was involved in a car accident in the West Harbour Crossing and was arrested for drunk driving after an alcohol content examination.
+In December 2008, Tse was involved in a car accident in the West Harbour Crossing and was arrested for drunk driving after an alcohol content examination.
 On 11 March 2009, he was found guilty at Eastern Magistracy and is sentenced to six weeks imprisonment with one year probation and fined $9500.
 His driving license was also suspended for eighteen months.